cpp-lln-lab/CPP_BIDS/README.md

 ### Guidestyle

 -   We use camelCase.
--   We keep the McCabe complexity as reported by the [check_my_code function](https://github.com/Remi-Gau/matlab_checkcode) below 15.
+-   We keep the McCabe complexity as reported by the [check_my_code function](https://github.com/Remi-Gau/check_my_code) below 15.
+-   We use the [MISS_HIT linter](https://florianschanda.github.io/miss_hit/style_checker.html) to automatically fix some linting issues.

 ### BIDS naming convention